IgorSalevan/yii2-rtsphinxbehavior/readme.md

-# Behavior for working with Sphinx RealTime indexes
+# Behavior for working with Sphinx RealTime index

 ### How to attach